Maksymiliann/Team-5Pebbles/index.md

 ![Gender Analysis](/assets/img/genre_movie.png)

 <!-- #### :sagittarius: The Thrill Seekers -->
-We can see that Sagittarius shines in Thrillers, that Aquarius dominate Action/Adventure films, or even that Scorpios’ versatility shows in Animation and Family Films.
-But the patterns become even clearer when we grouped signs by their elements:
+We can see that Sagittarius shines in Thrillers, that Aquarius dominate Action/Adventure films, and Scorpios prefer Animation and Family Films.
+And the patterns become even clearer when we grouped signs by their elements:

 🔥 **Fire Signs** (Aries, Leo, Sagittarius) excel in high-energy genres like Action (+15%) and Thrillers (+12%), thriving on passion and intensity.